 Now that you have mastered the basics, you can begin to exaggerate arm and body movement.
 Move your arms more vigorously, lift your arms higher, and widen the arc of your movements.
+With a real or imaginary baton, pretend it is ten inches from your hands, floating in the air.
+Reach for it with your arms and whole body.
 If you feel inclined, and if you've checked with your physician about doing so, you may want to add weights to your arms.
 Runners often use such weights, and you can generally find them in sports supply stores.

 Next, devote some more attention to the music you're using.
-Again, each J'ARMer will develop his or her own favorite type of music.
+Again, each J'ARMER will develop his or her own favorite type of music.
 It may be classical, pop, jazz, country western, religious, or the Golden Oldies.
 Choose what feels right, whatever gives you an inner feeling of harmony.
 My only recommendation is that you J'ARM to a variety of music.
 That keeps the program fresh, as well as educational.
-(For more ideas, see "Suggestions for music" on page 112.)
+(For more ideas, see "Suggestions for Music" on page 107.)